BiAPoL/PoL-BioImage-Analysis-TS-Early-Career-Track/docs/day2d_pandas_statistics/intro.md

 To get the most of this and the follwoing chapters' content running in your computer, we ask you to install some additional packages to the course environment.

+ * seaborn (load dataset titanic from seaborn package)
+ * pivottablejs (for more easy pivot tables and fast simple visualization)
+ * watermark (documenting version of packages)
+ * statannotations (for adding statistical test results to plots)
+ * scikit_posthocs (for post-tests)

 Open a terminal, activate the environment and install the necessary additional packages by running the commands below:

 ```